Nitinx12/Data_warehouse_project/README.md

 1. **Problem:** We lose almost all our new customers right away.
 Out of 1,164 people who bought something in March, only 44 (3%) came back to buy again the next month.

-2. **Action:** Send a follow-up email with a special discount three weeks after their first purchase to encourage them to come back and shop again
+2. **Action:** Send a follow-up email with a special discount three weeks after their first purchase to encourage them to come back and shop again.

+#### 3. High Customer Churn & At-Risk Base

+1. **Problem:** In our largest segments are "Lost Customers" (3,497) and "At Risk" customers (2,441).
+This means thousands of past buyers have either already stopped shopping with you or are right on the verge of leaving.

+2. **Action:** Launch an automated "We Miss You" email campaign specifically targeting the 2,441 "At Risk" customers, offering a strong 'Comeback Discount' (like 15% off) to win them back before they fall into the "Lost" category forever.